menu

 Demographics

-The percentage of adults in Modoc who are college-educated is close to the national average for all communities of 21.84%: 18.83% of the adults in Modoc have a bachelor's degree or advanced degree.
+The education level of Modoc citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.83% of adults 25 and older in Modoc have a college degree.

 The per capita income in Modoc in 2022 was $35,681, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
 This equates to an annual income of $142,724 for a family of four.
 However, Modoc contains both very wealthy and poor people as well.
 Modoc also has one of the higher rates of people living in poverty in the nation, with 36.23% of its population below the federal poverty line.